fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   #### Grant Writer

-  Sarena Neyman writes our grants and other fundraising materials.
+  Sarena writes our grants and other fundraising materials.
 She’s been helping non-profit groups raise money for over 25 years and is thrilled to be doing work that protects her beloved Internet.

 ---